Portneuf Behavioral Health Services

 Education & Training

-- Medical School: UCLA - David Geffen School of Medicine , 2007
+- Medical School: University of California San Diego School of Medicine , 2004

 Dr. Ross graduated with the inaugural class in Clinical Psychology at Idaho State University in 2001, after many years working as a Speech Pathologist in Physical Rehabilitation; she also worked in administration in Physical Rehab as well as Hospital Clinical Services at Pocatello Regional Medical Center.
 After over 10 years in private practice in Pocatello, Dr. Ross joined the PMC Behavioral Health Clinic in September of 2013.